Preservice teachers enrolled in intermediate literacy courses at Texas A&M University - San Antonio join the SAReads Tutor Corps.Read More

 Welcome to the SAReads Blog!

-In spring 2016, SAReads met with Education Service Center Region 20, Teach for America - San Antonio, San Antonio Alliance, Southwest ISD, and Texas A&M University - San Antonio to begin the planning process for an initiative to systemically improve student reading outcomes by training teachers in science-based reading instruction (SBRI).
+In spring 2016, SAReads met with Education Service Center Region 20, Teach for America - San Antonio, San Antonio Alliance, Southwest ISD, and Texas A&M University - San Antonio to begin the planning process for an initiative to systematically improve student reading outcomes by training teachers in science-based reading instruction (SBRI).

 Research concludes that supporting teachers through training in SBRI and ongoing professional coaching will help even the most struggling child achieve reading proficiency.
 SAReads and their partners developed a pilot initiative that includes SBRI training for all teachers at an entire elementary school, as well as ongoing professional support throughout the academic year.
 SAReads plans to replicate the model at additional schools over subsequent years.